Willbeckh/galleria/README.md

 # Picasso

-My personal art gallery, where I showcase some of my best pices.
+My personal art gallery, where I showcase some of my favorite pictures.

 # Prerequisites